Use the quick links below to jump to a particular section of our sights and activities coverage for Hanoi.

 At 139 kilometres from Hanoi, Mai Chau is a popular two- or three-day trip from Hanoi.
 Having squeezed onto over-crowded, under air-conditioned buses on previous trips, on our latest soujourn we decided to jump on motorbikes and cruise there at our own pace, wind in our hair, sun on our backs and all that.
 Was it worth it?
 Yes.
 Is it for everyone?
 No. Here’s ...
 Read more about Hanoi to Mai Chau by motorbike .

-Home to the pottery families of Hanoi, Bat Trang village is famously also referred to as “ceramic village”.
-Located just 13 kilometres from Old Quarter, it’s an easy half-day excursion from the city and, as well as buying souvenirs, you can also try your hand at throwing a pot or painting your own mug or Disney ...
+Home to the pottery families of Hanoi, Bat Trang village is also referred to as the ceramic village and makes for an easy half-day excursion from the city.
+It's one of numerous old villages on the outskirts of the capital that have specialised in a range of cottage industries for ...
 Read more about Bat Trang ceramic village .

 Dau pagoda, considered Vietnam’s oldest, is located 24 kilometres south of the centre of Hanoi, in Bac Ninh province, and takes about one hour to reach by ...
 Read more about Dau pagoda and Horn village .